 - The Logo

-- Visual Identity: This should be interesting, engaging, memorable, unique, and above all consistent across all the marketing that goes towards building your brand image and identity.
+All three things should be interesting, engaging, memorable, unique, and above all consistent across all the marketing that goes towards building your brand image and identity.

 ” The point they are making here is that a strong brand image must be paired with purpose.
 A brand image needs to make it easy for customers to associate the brand with a solution to whichever problem your product(s) solves.
-The Brand image is that instant association people make with a visual stimuli.

-The brand image for Disney for example, is all about fun, but it also has heritage.
+The brand image for Disney for example is all about fun, but it also has heritage.
 The brand image for Apple is unique and innovative products.

 “Creating emotional brand attachment is a key branding issue in today’s marketing world.
 One way to accomplish this is to match the brand’s personality with the consumer’s self.”

 They take a rather dull everyday item and through their branding give it personality and flair, and we as consumers love it.

 The human association makes the brand more memorable and again makes a rather dull household tool, fun.

 The difference between brand image and brand personality is that the former is the physical, tangible benefits and associations of the brand whereas the personality is much more indicative of an emotional response.

-- Repeat this process until you find a name that feels right.
+Repeat this process until you find a name that feels right.
 It may take weeks or mere hours.